Applicable plans

 When you start typing a formula into the formula options field, Zenkit will show you a dropdown of available operators, functions and aggregations you can use.

-The first thing you'll be shown is a dropdown list of all number fields in your current collection, or referenced number fields.
+The first thing you'll be shown is a dropdown list of all number fields in your current list or referenced number fields.

 Add an operator then type in another number or choose from the list again.

-When you're done creating your formula, click 'Create' to apply it to every item in your collection.
+When you're done creating your formula, click "Create" to apply it to every item in your list.

 Aggregations